-Posted by mae
+Posted by Martin England

 There are moments in the life of a band where you can feel its pulse strengthening, and all crossed signals suddenly flow in parallel.
 Last Saturday night’s show at the Bow Lake Grange was testimony to this theory.
 An amazing live show opening for an established local music (Tom Schena) in a venue cut from local fabric and steeped in tradition as one of the best listening rooms in New England (Ed Gerhard plays here once a year).

 As a matter of record, Martin England and the Reconstructed have been a mix-match affair until recently.
 We’ve relied heavily on the availability of some very busy musicians.
 Our piece numbers have varied from three to seven.
 While this practice has worked effectively, it’s hard to gain any sort of momentum when operating in this realm.
 New songs are mostly left to dry on the vine, while the priority is on getting through the set lists, dispatched via email.